Flora Eaton: Legacy

 After her death, Eaton Hall became the King Campus of Seneca College.
 The house became home to the college's administrative offices and later its Management Development Centre until 1991.
 The college continues to make use of the grounds while the house is now a hotel and conference centre.

+The current campus of Rosseau Lake College sits upon lands formerly owned by the Eatons.
+While many buildings on campus fell victim to fire, several original structures still remain.

 In 1994, Royal Doulton produced a figurine in Lady Eaton's image to celebrate the 125th anniversary of Eaton's.
 Limited to a production of 2,500, each figurine was marked with its production sequence.